CaptainCrouton89/AlariaWiki/Planar Stack.md

 Klokas is a vast void of empty space filled with huge demonic creatures floating through the skies.

-## Yogmod
+## Narglon

-Completely dark, nothing can be seen in Yogmod.
+Completely dark, nothing can be seen in Narglon.
 Those who have returned have come back infected with the darkness itself.

 ## Minor Planar Stacks